stefan-muc/z_misc/Outlook/README.md

 ## Export and upload calendar

-To export the calendar (anonymized - only availability information) use this Visual Basic for Applications scripts:
+To export the calendar (anonymized - only availability information) use this Visual Basic for Applications scripts.

+Open VBA by pressing [Alt]-[F11]

-### General Script
+### VBA Module

+Right click Project and select *Insert -> Module*.
+Paste code from below

 ```VBA
 ' https://stackoverflow.com/questions/12257985/outlook-vba-run-a-code-every-half-an-hour